-The installation of multiple illuminated advertising on street name posts at the one intersection is permitted where the following conditions are met:
+The installation of multiple static internally illuminated advertising on street name signs at the one intersection is permitted where the following conditions are met:

-- Two devices may be permitted at an intersection provided they are located more than 20 m apart. - Three devices may be permitted at an intersection provided they are located more than 40 m apart. - Four devices may be permitted at an intersection provided they are located more than 50 m apart.
+- Two devices may be permitted at an intersection provided they are located more than 20 m apart. - Three devices may be permitted at an intersection provided they are all located more than 40 m apart. - Four devices may be permitted at an intersection provided they are all located more than 50 m apart.